 Nudge psychology - Make e-Commerce easy

-Customers are more likely to do something which is easy and low-hassle, than something which isn’t.
+Customers are more likely to do something easy and low-hassle, than something which isn’t.

-A good place to start with making e-Commerce easier for customers is to walk through an actual purchase.
+A good starting point for making e-Commerce easier for customers is to walk through an actual purchase.
 Step into the customer’s shoes and go through the journey of buying your product.
 List every action you have to do until you buy.

 For example :-

-- See an advert or social post to prompt you to search.
+- See an advert or social post to prompt you to go onto search.

 - Search activity e.g. keywords you use and how long it takes.

 - The landing page experience on the store website.